-5.7.
-Currency
+7. Currency

-The NFH Group has NOK as its presentation currency.
+The bank has NOK as its presentation currency.
 Balance sheet items in foreign currency are translated into NOK using the exchange rate on the balance sheet date.
 Amounts in foreign currency included in the income statement are converted to NOK using the average exchange rate.
-The NFH Group has income and expenses in SEK, DKK and EUR in addition to NOK.
+The bank has income and expenses in SEK, DKK and EUR in addition to NOK.

-5.8.
-Estimates
+8. Estimates

-The estimation of valuation items and discretionary valuations is based on the NFH Group's historical experience and a probability weighted expectation picture related to future events.
-The NFH Group considers impairment losses as a central assessment item based on discretionary assessments.
+The estimation of valuation items and discretionary valuations is based on the bank's historical experience and a probability weighted expectation picture related to future events.
+The bank considers impairment losses as a central assessment item based on discretionary assessments.

-5.9.
-Cash flow statement
+9. Cash flow statement

 The cash flow statement has been prepared using the indirect method and is structured based on the business.
-The statement reflects the main elements of the NFH Group's liquidity management, with special emphasis on cash flows for lending and deposit operations.
+The statement reflects the main elements of the bank's liquidity management, with special emphasis on cash flows for lending and deposit operations.
 Cash and cash equivalents consist of cash and deposits with the central bank as well as loans to credit institutions.